 Need Help?
 We are right here!

-The Top 3 major benefits of Active Directory Domain Services are:
+The following are the main advantages of Active Directory Domain Services (AD DS):

-To set up Active Directory Authentication, you can follow the steps here.
+To set up Active Directory (AD) Authentication, you can follow the steps here.

 Authentication in Active Directory entails more than just the verification of a username and password. miniOrange AD authentication includes the following components:

-Self-service password reset allows users to change or reset their passwords without the involvement of an administrator or help desk.
+The first component of AD authentication service that we provide at miniorange is Self-service password reset which allows users to change or reset their passwords without the involvement of an administrator or help desk.
 If a user forgets his password, the miniOrange solution can be used to generate a new one for him.
-Self-service password reset works in the following scenarios:

-Rather than simply asking for a username and password, MFA (Multi-Factor authentication) adds additional verification factors (OTP, push notifications, fingerprint, etc.) that indirectly halt cyber attackers' activities such as phishing, Malware, and so on, providing a high level of assurance and security.
+Rather than simply asking for a username and password, MFA (Multi-Factor authentication) adds additional verification factors (OTP, push notifications, fingerprint, etc. 15+ MFA methods) that indirectly halt cyber attackers' activities such as phishing, Malware, and so on, providing a high level of assurance and security.
 Simply put, you must convince the system or online service of your identity multiple times before the system can determine whether you have the rights to obtain the data services that you are attempting to retrieve.

 The goal of using MFA is to create a layered defence so that even if one factor (username-password) is stolen or a targeted cyber attacker has at least one more barrier to overcome before successfully breaking into the actual targeted device.